worace/code_challenge/readme.md

 The program should handle large numbers and negative numbers.

 Remember, that these are verbal word problems, not treated as you normally would treat a written problem.
 This means that you calculate as you move forward each step.
 3 + 2 * 3 = 15, not 9.

-Use the tests to drive your solution by deleting the `skip` in one test at a time.

-## Step 2
+## Iteration 2

 E.g.